City of Shellharbour

 The area is bordered by the City of Wollongong to the north, with the boundary being the Lake Illawarra entrance (and the suburb of Lake Illawarra) and Macquarie Rivulet (Albion Park Rail).
 The Municipality of Kiama is to the south of the City of Shellharbour.

-The mayor of the Shellharbour City Council is Cr.
-Chris Homer.
+The mayor of the Shellharbour City Council is Chris Homer.

 History

 Indigenous occupation of the area, particularly of Bass Point, can be traced back to 17,000 BCE.

 The area was discovered by Europeans Bass and Flinders in 1796.
 Free settlers began arriving between 1817 and 1831 and the township was founded in 1851.
 The Shellharbour (Municipal) Council was constituted on 4 June 1859 following a proclamation in the New South Wales Government Gazette by the Governor Sir William Thomas Denison establishing the Municipality of Shellharbour under the Municipalities Act 1858.
 The municipality was proclaimed as the City of Shellharbour from 1 January 1996 by Governor Peter Sinclair and notified in the New South Wales Government Gazette on 22 December 1995.
 In May 2009, Shellharbour City Council celebrated its sesquicentenary.